 (f) In the event an eligible employee's services are terminated for any reason, or if the employee quits, he shall be entitled to any unused, pro-rata vacation benefits which have accrued during the vacation year, provided, however, that in the case of a quit, not less than two (2) weeks prior written notice of resignation is given to the Authority.
 In the event of the death of an employee, his personal representative shall receive his accrued pro-rata vacation benefits and upon submission of proper instrument or authority.
 In the event of the retirement of an employee, he shall receive his accrued pro-rata vacation benefit up to the date of retirement.

 (g) In the event an eligible employee is on a leave of absence, disability or workmen's compensation in excess of thirty (30) days, each full month spent on such leave shall be deducted on a pro-rated basis, and shall not be credited as time worked for the purpose of vacation accrual.

-(h) All employees who are entitled to receive vacation shall take it by December 31st, in any calendar year except in cases of emergency and only with written approval of the Executive Director.
-If not taken by the 31st of December in any year or as otherwise provided by the Executive Director, the vacation shall be forfeited.
+(h) Subject to the provisions of paragraph (i) of this section, all employees who are entitled to receive vacation shall take it by December 31st, in any calendar year except in cases of emergency and only with written approval of the Executive Director.
+Subject to the provisions of paragraph (i) of this section, if accrued vacation is not taken by the 31st of December in any year or as otherwise provided by the Executive Director, the vacation shall be forfeited.

 Article XII – Holidays